 This article is NOT about online reviews or web feedback, as this delivers comments way too late for the business to take action.
 Rather it is about getting real-time on location feedback, and using it to create great social media to elevate a business.
 Here is the premise:

 - Social media is highly popular.

 - It is used to review businesses and to share reviews.
-Negative reviews are significantly important for this.
+Negative online reviews are significantly important for this.

 - This can drive customer loyalty

 - A negative experience described in a review has a bad impact on the business

 - Reviews delivered through social media channels and after the experience are meaningless.
 Specifically, the business cannot react in time to correct the problem

 - It is better for the business to have a method for on location feedback coupled with immediate action